numpy/numpy/doc/source/user/basics.io.genfromtxt.rst

 its data.
 We start by checking whether a string can be converted to a boolean (that is, if the string matches ``true`` or ``false`` in lower cases); then whether it can be converted to an integer, then to a float, then to a complex and eventually to a string.
-This behavior may be changed by modifying the default mapper of the ``numpy.lib._iotools.StringConverter`` class.

 The option ``dtype=None`` is provided for convenience.
 However, it is significantly slower than setting the dtype explicitly.